quarkiverse/quarkus-mailpit/README.md

 * Prevent accidentally sending a customer an email while developing
 * Use the REST API to verify contents of real send emails and not mocked mail
 * [12 Factor App: Backing services](https://12factor.net/backing-services) Treat backing services as attached resources
-* [12 Factor App: Dev/Prod Parity](https://12factor.net/dev-prod-parity) Keep development, staging, and production as similar as possible
+* [12 Factor App: Dev/Prod Parity](https://12factor.net/dev-prod-parity) Keep development and production as similar as possible

 ## Getting started